chrisfarnham/seefarblog/_sections/First_Morse_Code_Contact.md

 One of my goals when returning to amateur radio after a long break was to learn Morse code so that I could operate in CW.
 CW stands for continuous wave.
-CW is how amateur radio operator refer to morse code operation because each dot or dash sent is an unbroken, Continuous Wave.
+CW is how amateur radio operator refer to morse code operation because each dot or dash sent is an unbroken Continuous Wave.

 ![Photo of a Morse Code key for ham radio](PXL_20231006_110746288.jpg)